wesselbaum/coffee-math-angular/README.md

 # AngularCoffeeMath

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.

+The main goal of this project is the developer can follow along a tutorial and apply the tought principles to another application.

+The secondary goal is to have an application with which you can calculate your coffee related maths.

+The result can be found on [Project's GitHub Pages](https://wesselbaum.github.io/coffee-math-angular/)

 ## Development server